Texas Medical Board Announcements, Contact Information, Rules, and News

 If a physician does not complete the death certificate within the required time frame, a complaint could be filed with TMB and disciplinary action could be taken.
 For information from the TMB.

-- Refer to TxEVER's helpful brief informational videos and the agency's user and training guides.
+• Refer to TxEVER's helpful informational guides and videos.

-- HCMS contacted TxEVER regarding answers to some frequently asked questions (pdf).
-The TxEVER website also provides other FAQs.
+• HCMS contacted TxEVER regarding answers to some frequently asked questions (pdf).
+The TxEVER website also provides answers to some other FAQs.

 Licensure, CME Requirements, DEA Registration, and more